 Rural development is a key priority of South Korean development cooperation

-South Korea has identified rural development as a priority sector of its development policy, arguing that it can share best practices in this area from its own history as a developing country.
-The focus on rural development is based on the country’s promotion of the New Village Movement (‘Saemaul Undong ODA’) – a community-based approach that improved local economies in the South Korean countryside in the 1970s.
-As the Movement is associated with President Park Chung-hee, the father of impeached President Park Geun-hye, it is expected that the new administration will scrutinize existing projects and set a stronger focus on transparency and effectiveness of implementation.
-Nevertheless, rural development will likely remain a priority of South Korean ODA.
-Among South Korea’s largest agriculture investments in 2016 were Saemaul Undong agriculture development projects in Laos, Vietnam, and Rwanda, all with a focus on local participation and sharing best practices.
+South Korea has identified rural development as a priority sector of its development policy, with the view that it can share best practices in this area from its own history as a developing country.
+The focus on rural development is based on the country’s promotion of ‘Saemaul Undong’ (New Village Movement) – a community-based approach that improved local economies in the South Korean countryside in the 1970s.
+Although the movement is associated with former President Park Chung-hee, the father of impeached President Park Geun-hye, it has retained support from the current government.
+The Korea International Cooperation Agency (KOICA), the Ministry of Public Administration, and regional governments are still implementing Saemaul Undong projects.
+Rural development is expected to remain a priority of South Korean, and Saemeul Undong will likely remain a key program for implementation.
+Saemaul Undong agriculture development projects in Laos, Vietnam, and Ethiopia were among South Korea’s largest agriculture investments in 2017, all with a focus on local participation and sharing best practices.

-The Korea International Cooperation Agency (KOICA), South Korea’s implementing agency, has identified ‘inclusive and sustainable rural development’ as one of its three priority sectors in its ‘Agriculture and Rural Development Mid-Term Strategy 2016-2020’.
+KOICA has identified ‘inclusive and sustainable rural development’ as one of its three priority sectors in its ‘Agriculture and Rural Development Mid-Term Strategy 2016-2020’.
 The other priorities are sustainable production and expanding market access, and conservation of rural production system and natural resources by responding to climate change.
-In addition, agriculture is a priority sector of South Korea’s 2018 International Development Cooperation Plan, with a specific priority for improving the self-reliance of rural areas through comprehensive rural development programs, training, and agricultural technology.
+In addition, agriculture is a priority sector of South Korea’s 2019 International Development Cooperation Plan, with a specific priority for improving the self-reliance of rural areas through comprehensive rural development programs, training, and agricultural technology.

-Policy divisions within the Ministry of Foreign Affairs steer agriculture strategy
+Offices within the Ministry of Foreign Affairs steer agriculture strategy